 The CP allocation above represents the Company's best estimate of the use of proceeds as this time.
-While the CP proceeds have not been deployed, the Company intends to invest the funds from the Issuance in short-term marketable securities until the disbursement schedule is finalized.
+While the CP proceeds have not been deployed and for the remaining balance, the Company intends to invest the funds from the Issuance in short-term marketable securities until the disbursement schedule is finalized.